KubedAI/spark-rapids-on-kubernetes/README.md

-# ✨ Spark RAPIDS on Kubernetes: Supercharge Your Data Processing 🚀⚡
+# ✨ Spark RAPIDS on Kubernetes 🚀⚡

 ## ⚠️🚧 WARNING: Work in Progress 🚧⚠️